David-OConnor/pyflow/README.md

 When a dependency is removed from `pyproject.toml`, it, and its subdependencies not also required by other packages are removed from the `__pypackages__` folder.

+If a dependency is required multiple times with incompatible requirements, multiple versions are downloaded as-required, and renamed internally.

 ## Not-yet-implemented